liam-abrahams/liam-abrahams/README.md

 ## Hi there, I'm Liam 👋
 ### Data Analyst | Python | Power BI | Renewable Energy Analytics

+### 🔭 I’m currently working on building a profile that demonstrates some of the skills I have picked up in industry

 <!--
 **liam-abrahams/liam-abrahams** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.